 Figure 1 shows how these capabilities work together.

 Figure 1: Interfaces of the Discovery Engine OMAS

-The configuration of the discovery engines and the discovery services that they support are managed in the metadata server through the Discovery Engine OMAS.
+The configuration of the discovery engines and the discovery services that they support are managed in the metadata server through the Governance Engine OMAS.

-The Discovery Server is typically located close to the data assets to minimize the network traffic resulting from the analysis.
-Where the data assets are distributed in multiple locations, it is possible to deploy a Discovery Server in each location so the discovery workload is kept close to the data.
+The Engine Host OMAG Server is typically located close to the data assets to minimize the network traffic resulting from the analysis.
+Where the data assets are distributed in multiple locations, it is possible to deploy an Engine Host server in each location so the discovery workload is kept close to the data.

-A single Discovery Engine OMAS can support multiple discovery servers deployed in this way.
+A single Discovery Engine OMAS can support multiple engine hosts deployed in this way.

-Each discovery server is configured with the location of the metadata server where the Discovery Engine OMAS is running along with the names of the discovery engines it will host.
-The same discovery engine can simultaneously run on multiple discovery servers.
-This means the discovery server can host all of the discovery engines it needs to analyse the assets at its location.
+The Asset Analysis OMES on the engine host server is configured with the location of the metadata server where the Discovery Engine OMAS is running along with the names of the discovery engines it will host.
+The same discovery engine can simultaneously run on multiple engine host servers.
+This means the Asset Analysis OMES can host all of the discovery engines it needs to analyse the assets at its location.

-When the discovery server starts, it calls the Discovery Engine OMAS to retrieve the configuration for each of its discovery engines (see Figure 1, number 1).
-It also connects to the Discovery Engine OMAS’s out topic to receive any updates on this configuration while it is running.
+When the Asset Analysis OMES starts in the engine host, it calls the Governance Engine OMAS to retrieve the configuration for each of its discovery engines (see Figure 1, number 1).
+It also connects to the Governance Engine OMAS’s out topic to receive any updates on this configuration while it is running.

 Within the discovery engine’s configuration are the list of discovery request types it supports that are in turn each linked to the discovery service that should run when one of these discovery types is requested to be run against a specific asset.
 This is shown in figure 2.